 A high IQ does not create a monster, but it also does not necessarily create a leader.

 A high IQ alone does not mean you have what it takes to be a successful leader.
 Great leaders support their natural intelligence quotient by elevating their emotional intelligence leadership.

 The importance of emotional intelligence in the workplace is monumental and can positively affect all aspects of an organization.
 It is crucial to display emotional intelligence in the workplace; therefore, emotional intelligence training for leaders should be a consistent component of your organization’s goals and objectives.

-You can begin your journey into leading with emotional intelligence by bringing in a leadership keynote speaker who will help you and your team reap the benefits of emotional intelligence in the workplace.
+You can begin your journey into leading with emotional intelligence by bringing in an expert for executive mentoring to help you and your team reap the benefits of emotional intelligence in the workplace.

 What Is Emotional Intelligence Leadership?

 Emotional intelligence leadership is when someone effectively manages their own emotions, as well as the emotions of others.
 Being a leader with emotional intelligence in the workplace means being open to experiencing feelings and being in touch with their own emotions to handle conflicts.

 Leaders with emotional intelligence have the ability to recognize when they feel happy, excited, sad, uplifted, sad, frustrated, angry or disappointed.
 They can unlock a higher level of consciousness which enables them to check in with themselves to understand what is causing a certain feeling or where that emotion has arisen from.
 This trait ultimately allows leaders to be incredibly empathetic, compassionate and respected by their employees.